Resources for Mindfulness Teachers

 Mindfulness Supervision is a regular space that is contracted between supervisor and supervisee that enables them to reflect together on the supervisee's mindfulness practice and explore how it impacts and integrates with their work and life.
 This process is dedicated to developing and deepening the growth, understanding and effectiveness of the supervisee's application of mindfulness, both personally and in their working life"

 We recommend that you seek a supervisor through The Mindfulness Network where you can find a range of supervisors (including many of our own trainers) who offer high quality supervision.
-All Mindfulness Network supervisors fulfil the UK Network for Mindfulness-Based Teacher Training Organisation's Good Practice Guidelines for trainers and supervisors and have been carefully selected to work within this organisation.
+All Mindfulness Network supervisors fulfil the British Association of Mindfulness-Based Approaches Good Practice Guidelines for trainers and supervisors and have been carefully selected to work within this organisation.

 If you are an experienced mindfulness-based teacher and are interested in training as a supervisor you can see details of our training process for supervisors here.